tylerthomasallen/docs/README.md

 - #### Slow page render

   - The docs should load within `1400ms`.
 If it takes `5000ms`, please disable `Ghostery` and `Adblocker` (the docs have AB testing)

+- #### Missing search
+    - Some ad blockers prevent the search from appearing